 The resulting bank will help to meet the convenience and needs of the communities to be served.
-Wells will continue to serve the same areas in California and the other states where it has branches, and it will add Wells-Colorado's offices in Colorado.
+Moorhead Bank will continue to serve the same areas in Minnesota where it has offices, and it will add Lisbon Bank's offices in North Dakota.
 Both banks currently offer a full line of banking services, and there will be no reductions in the products or services as a result of the merger.
 The combined bank will continue to offer a full line of banking products and services.
-The branches in Colorado will continue to engage in the same business, serving the same communities, in which Wells-Colorado currently is engaged.
+The branches in North Dakota will continue to engage in the same business, serving the same communities, that Lisbon Bank is currently engaged in.

-Upon completion of the merger, customers of each bank will have available to them a significantly greater number of branches at which to bank.
+Upon completion of the merger, customers of each bank will have available to them a greater number of branches at which to bank.
 Currently, banking is not as convenient as it could be for customers who frequently travel across the state lines or for business customers who have operations in more than one state.
-Following the merger, customers would be dealing with the same bank in the different states and will be able to readily access their accounts with greater convenience.
+Following the merger, customers would be dealing with the same bank in the two states and will be able to readily access their accounts with greater convenience.
 The merger will permit the resulting bank to better serve its customers and at a lower cost.
 The combined resources, including capital and reserves, of the currently separate banks will provide a more substantial capital cushion for unexpected losses as well as provide business customers with a higher legal lending limit.

 No branch closings are contemplated as a result of this merger since the two banks serve different areas.
-However, as part of its ongoing business plans, Wells evaluates branches acquired in transactions and, as a part of the normal course of business, may close redundant or unprofitable branches.
+However, as part of its ongoing business plans, Moorhead Bank will evaluate its branches and, as a part of the normal course of business, may close redundant or unprofitable branches.
 Any such closures will be made in accordance with applicable statutes and regulations, including notification of customers of the branches, and will consider the needs of the community affected.
 Accordingly, we believe the impact of the merger on the convenience and needs of the communities to be served is consistent with approval of the Merger Application.